M4: Multi-generator, Multi-domain, and Multi-lingual Black-Box Machine-Generated Text Detection: Experiments and Results

-\paragraph{RoBERTa} Unlike the arXiv dataset, Fine-tuning a RoBERTa classifier performs well on the Wikipedia dataset for almost all generators, even on texts generated by BLOOMz.
-It might be because that RoBERTa had been trained on Wikipedia in pre-training stage.

-\paragraph{LR-GLTR} BLOOMz shows the lowest cross-generator accuracy and F1 score.
-Specifically, it shows low recall (<0.5) when training on BLOOMz and testing on other generators.
-Low recall (<0.5) is also observed in the domain of arXiv when training on other generators and testing on BLOOMz.
+\textbf{BLOOMz-generated text is much different from ChatGPT, \textit{davinci}, and Cohere.} For all detectors in both \arxiv and \wikipedia, BLOOMz shows the lowest cross-generator accuracy.
+Specifically, when training on BLOOMz and testing on other generators, or when training on other generators and testing on BLOOMz, it shows low recall (<0.5) for machine-generated texts.
 This means that there are many false negative examples, namely, many machine-generated texts are mis\-classified as human-written ones.
-These indicate that the distribution of BLOOMz outputs are very different from other generators.
+Most accuracy scores are $\leq$50.0\%, i.e.,~similar or even worse than a random guess.
+This indicates that the distribution of BLOOMz outputs is very different from the other three generators.
+We assume that this is because BLOOMz is primarily fine-tuned for NLP downstream data.

-\paragraph{Stylistic} Akin to arXiv text, in Wikipedia text, training on ChatGPT-generated data obtains the best precision across generators except for BLOOMz.

-\paragraph{NELA} From the accuracy, precision, recall and F1 score by ChatGPT, davinci and Cohere generators, we find that the NELA features extracted from Wikipedia perform relatively well in comparison to the arXiv, while the BLOOMz generator shows as poor results as arXiv.